DataDog/documentation/content/en/security/suppressions.md

 ### Suppression rules

-Use suppression rules to set general suppression conditions across multiple detection rules and signals instead of setting up suppression conditions for each individual detection rules.
+Use suppression rules to set general suppression conditions across multiple detection rules instead of setting up suppression conditions for each individual detection rules.
 For example, you can set up a suppression rule to suppress any signal that contains a specific IP.

 ## Supressions configuration